refda/Captcheck/readme.md

 IE9+).
 Uses a selection of icons from Font-Awesome.
 Text-only accessibility mode and support for keyboard-only operation.

+Thanks to textcaptcha.com for supplying the data for the text CAPTCHA.

 How to use
 ----------